 Quick couplers must be securely connected before the windrower is started, and power is applied to the swather.
 Serious injury, and/or damage to equipment may result from poor connections.

 Hydraulic Connection Points

-Connect the hydraulic hoses from the windrower to the couplers shown below.
+Connect the hydraulic hoses from the windrower to the couplers shown to the right.